pilkonimo/Citynthesizer/README.md

     * position of the camera relative to the car

 #### Adding Models of Buildings
 Buildings are incorporated via SceneCity and need to be linked manually to the scene.
 Efforts to incorporated easy asset ingestion are to be undertaken.
-Best practice to add custom models is as of now to save them under [./models/buildings](models/buildings), link them under link_assets() and add their main parent object in buildings_bl_objects both to be found in [./scripts/city_handler.py](scripts/city_handler.py).
+Best practice to add custom models is as of now to save them under [./models/buildings](models/buildings), link them under link_assets(), and add their main parent object in buildings_bl_objects both to be found in [./scripts/city_handler.py](scripts/city_handler.py).